pagkly/Zed/Investopedia3/How to Calculate the Weighted Average Cost of Capital – WACC.md

 ## Who Uses WACC?

 Securities analysts frequently use WACC when assessing the value of investments and when determining which ones to pursue.
-For example, in [discounted cash flow](https://www.investopedia.com/terms/d/dcf.asp) analysis, one may apply WACC as the discount rate for future cash flows in order to derive a business's net present value.
-WACC may also be used as a hurdle rate against which companies and investors can gauge [return on invested capital](https://www.investopedia.com/terms/r/returnoninvestmentcapital.asp) (ROIC) performance.
+For example, in [[discounted cash flow]](https://www.investopedia.com/terms/d/dcf.asp) analysis, one may apply WACC as the discount rate for future cash flows in order to derive a business's net present value.
+WACC may also be used as a hurdle rate against which companies and investors can gauge [[return on invested capital]](https://www.investopedia.com/terms/r/returnoninvestmentcapital.asp) (ROIC) performance.
 WACC is also essential in order to perform economic value-added (EVA) calculations.

 Investors may often use WACC as an indicator of whether or not an investment is worth pursuing.
 Put simply, WACC is the minimum acceptable rate of return at which a company yields returns for its investors.
 To determine an investor’s personal returns on an investment in a company, simply subtract the WACC from the company’s returns percentage.

 ## WACC vs. Required Rate of Return – RRR

-The [required rate of return](https://www.investopedia.com/terms/r/requiredrateofreturn.asp) (RRR) is from the investor’s perspective, being the minimum rate an investor will accept for a project or investment.
+The [[required rate of return]](https://www.investopedia.com/terms/r/requiredrateofreturn.asp) (RRR) is from the investor’s perspective, being the minimum rate an investor will accept for a project or investment.
 Meanwhile, the cost of capital is what the company expects to return on its securities.
-Learn more about [WACC versus the required rate of return](https://www.investopedia.com/ask/answers/020415/what-difference-between-cost-capital-and-required-return.asp).
+Learn more about [[WACC versus the required rate of return]](https://www.investopedia.com/ask/answers/020415/what-difference-between-cost-capital-and-required-return.asp).

 ## Limitations of WACC